BorisTheBrave/DeBroglie/docs/articles/features.md

 Backtracking
 ------------

-By default when you call <xref:DeBroglie.TilePropagator.Run> the WCF algorithm keeps adding tiles until it has filled every location, or until it is impossible to place a tile that satisfies all the constraints set up.
+By default when you call <xref:DeBroglie.TilePropagator.Run> the WFC algorithm keeps adding tiles until it has filled every location, or until it is impossible to place a tile that satisfies all the constraints set up.
 It then returns <xref:DeBroglie.Resolution.Contradiction>.

-If you set the backtrack argument to `true` when constructing the <xref:DeBroglie.TilePropagator>, instead, when a contradiction occurs it does not give up.
-Instead it rolls back the most recent tile placement, and tries another placment instead.
+If you set the backtrack argument to `true` when constructing the <xref:DeBroglie.TilePropagator>, then the propagator does not give up when a contradiction occurs.
+I will attempt to roll back the most recent tile placement, and try another placment instead.
 [In this manner](https://en.wikipedia.org/wiki/Backtracking), it can explore the entire space of possible tile placements, seeking one that satifies the constraints. <xref:DeBroglie.Resolution.Contradiction> is only returned if all possibilities have been exhausted.

 Backtracking is very powerful and general, and can solve extremely difficult layouts.
 However, it can be quite slow, and consumes a great deal of memory, so it is generally only appropriate for generating small arrays.